python-babel/babel/docs/installation.rst

 ============

 Babel is distributed as a standard Python package fully set up with all the dependencies it needs.
-It optionally depends on the `pytz`_ library for timezone handling on Python versions where `zoneinfo`_ is not available.
-To install it you can use ``pip``.
+On Python versions where the standard library `zoneinfo`_ module is not available, `pytz`_  needs to be installed for timezone support.
+If `pytz`_  is installed, it is preferred over the standard library `zoneinfo`_  module where possible.

 .. _pytz: https://pythonhosted.org/pytz/